310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% bubble Keito %}
 …You’re going to get sick if you don’t take better care of your health.

 Well, it doesn’t matter.
-You’re an honest kid, and you didn’t really do anything wrong, so just put the ball back in its place along with the uniform and go home.
+You’re an honest kid, and you didn’t really do anything wrong…

+So just put the ball back in its place along with the uniform and go home.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori awkward %}
 Y-Yes!
 Understood…!
 {% endbubble %}